ramtinkazemi/aws-cli-cheetsheet/README.md

 # AWS CLI Useful Commands
-Here I add useful commnads to the list.
+Here I have added and will keep adding more useful commnads to the list.

 ## Getting The Latest AMI:
 ### Ubuntu 16.04